gnushoggoth/AutoHivoMeta-Rhizomes-/k3smindsdb.md

 Integrating MindsDB

-MindsDB brings in automated model training and prediction.
-Since the standard MLflow image lacks the MindsDB SDK, a custom image is recommended.
+MindsDB adds automated model training and prediction to our stack.
+It’s like having an AutoML wizard in your cluster.
+Since the standard MLflow image lacks the MindsDB SDK, we’ll deploy MindsDB as a separate service.

 4.1 Deploy MindsDB